Spring 2018 Student Deadline: October 18, 2017

 Fall/Academic Year 2018 Adviser Deadline: TBA (April 2018)

-Applications and adviser certifications must be submitted by 5:00p.m.
-Eastern time on the day of the deadline.
+Applications and adviser certifications must be submitted by 2:00p.m.
+PST on the day of the deadline.

-- Must be a U.S. citizen or permanent resident at the time of application.
+- U.S. citizen or permanent resident at the time of application.

-- Must currently receive need-based financial aid or demonstrate a verifiable need for financial assistance to participate in the proposed study abroad program.
-The applicant is required to submit the Estimated Family Contribution (EFC) figure, calculated through FAFSA, with the statement of financial need through the online Freeman-ASIA application.
+- Currently receive need-based financial aid or demonstrate a verifiable need for financial assistance to participate in the proposed study abroad program.

-- Must be an undergraduate student with a minimum GPA of 2.8, pursuing his or her first bachelor's degree (or associate's degree), at a two-year or a four-year institution of higher education in the United States.
+- Undergraduate student with a minimum GPA of 2.8, pursuing his or her first bachelor's degree (or associate's degree), at a two-year or a four-year institution of higher education in the United States.

-- Must apply through the U.S. home campus and have at least one term of enrollment remaining at the home institution in the U.S. upon returning from studying abroad in Asia.
+- Apply through the U.S. home campus and have at least one term of enrollment remaining at the home institution in the U.S. upon returning from studying abroad in Asia.

-- Must have applied to or have been accepted by a study abroad based program that awards academic credits through the home campus or other U.S. accredited college or university.
-The proposed length of study in the host country must be a minimum of 8 weeks for a summer term, 10 weeks for a quarter term, and 12 weeks for a semester term.
+- Applied to or have been accepted by a study abroad based program that awards academic credits through the home campus or other U.S. accredited college or university.

-- Must submit the online Freeman-ASIA Student Impact Survey within one month of returning to the United States and must initiate his/her service project to promote study abroad opportunities in Asia on the college campus and/or in the local community.
+- Submit the online Freeman-ASIA Student Impact Survey within one month of returning to the United States and must initiate his/her service project to promote study abroad opportunities in Asia on the college campus and/or in the local community.

-- Must submit the Freeman-ASIA Final Service Report on the implementation of his/her service project at the end of the term following his/her return to the United States.
+- Submit the Freeman-ASIA Final Service Report on the implementation of his/her service project at the end of the term following his/her return to the United States.